 2. The Huntington Library, Art Collections, and Botanical Gardens

-Punctuating the dynamic garden space, cultural institutions invite further feelings of grandeur at The Huntington.
-The Huntington Art Gallery, for example, has over 1,200 pieces of European art housed within Henry Huntington's past residence, a 55,000-square foot custom-built mansion and photogenic demonstration of Beaux-Arts architecture.
-The Huntington Library attracts scholars from across the globe, and with over nine million items spanning the library's collection, there is a good chance of finding something to catch your interest.
+Cultural institutions punctuate the dynamic garden space.
+The Huntington Art Gallery, for example, has over 1,200 pieces of European art housed within Henry Huntington's past residence, a 55,000-square foot custom-built mansion, and photogenic demonstration of Beaux-Arts architecture.

 Address: 1151 Oxford Road, San Marino, California

 Official site: https://www.huntington.org/

 3. Rose Bowl Stadium